16: Association

 -

-A binomial test showed that the sample’s proportion of [Variable-group 1] and [Variable-group 2] significantly differed (p < [approximate p-value]) from the expected population proportion of 50%.
+A Binomial Test showed that the sample’s proportion of [Variable-group 1] and [Variable-group 2] significantly differed (p < [approximate p-value]) from the expected population proportion of 50%.

 Use this template to phrase non-significant results: